malik-shaheer03/Secure-Bank---Console-Banking-Application/README.md

 ## 🚀 About

-Secure Bank is a fully functional, console-based banking system developed in Python.
+Secure Bank is a fully functional, console-based banking system developed in Python as a **first semester project for the ICT course**.
 Designed to simulate real-world banking operations, it includes robust authentication, secure session handling, JSON-based file storage, and complete banking features.

 🎯 **Perfect for:** Python learners, academic projects, and file-based simulation systems